Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: Related Work

-\textbf{LLMs have been largely used in software development.} Recent studies have explored the strengths and limitations of LLMs in code generation and related software engineering tasks~\cite{al2022readable,Caumartin2025,dong2024self,liu2024no,obrien2024prompt}.
-For example, Liu et al.~\cite{liu2024no} systematically assessed ChatGPT’s code-generation capabilities, highlighting both its strengths and persistent vulnerabilities.
-Dong et al.~\cite{dong2024self} proposed a self-collaboration framework in which multiple LLM agents, each with a specific software role, collaborate to improve code generation, achieving notable gains over single-agent approaches.
-Caumartin et al.~\cite{Caumartin2025} showed that, with proper tuning, open-source Llama models can approach ChatGPT's performance in code refinement tasks.
-O’Brien et al.~\cite{obrien2024prompt} found that prompt engineering with TODO comments can either help or hinder Copilot’s ability to address technical debt, depending on the clarity of the comments.
-Al Madi~\cite{al2022readable} found that Copilot’s generated code tends to be as readable as human code, but noted that programmers inspect it less, raising concerns about automation bias.
+\textbf{LLMs have been largely used in software development.} Recent studies have explored the strengths and limitations of LLMs in code generation and related software engineering tasks~\citep{al2022readable,Caumartin2025,dong2024self,liu2024no,obrien2024prompt}.
+For example, \citet{liu2024no} systematically assessed ChatGPT’s code-generation capabilities, highlighting both its strengths and persistent vulnerabilities. \citet{dong2024self} proposed a self-collaboration framework in which multiple LLM agents, each with a specific software role, collaborate to improve code generation, achieving notable gains over single-agent approaches. \citet{Caumartin2025} showed that, with proper tuning, open-source Llama models can approach ChatGPT's performance in code refinement tasks. \citet{obrien2024prompt} found that prompt engineering with TODO comments can either help or hinder Copilot’s ability to address technical debt, depending on the clarity of the comments. \citet{al2022readable} found that Copilot’s generated code tends to be as readable as human code, but noted that programmers inspect it less, raising concerns about automation bias.
 Our work complements these efforts by focusing on detecting code smells with LLMs.